 This document contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Statements regarding potential future share repurchases and future dividends are forward-looking statements.
+Statements regarding potential future share repurchases and future dividends as well as the potential effects of the COVID-19 pandemic on our business, operations, financial performance and prospects, are forward-looking statements.
 Also, any statement that does not describe historical or current facts is a forward-looking statement.
-These statements often include the words "believes," "expects," "anticipates," "estimates," "intends," "goals," "targets," "initiatives," "potentially," "probably," "projects," "outlook" or similar expressions or future conditional verbs such as "may," "will," "should," and "could."
+These statements often include the words "believes," "expects," "anticipates," "estimates," "intends," "plans," "goals," "targets," "initiatives," "potentially," "probably," "projects," "outlook" or similar expressions or future conditional verbs such as "may," "will," "should," and "could."